Ryan McMahon Player Props: Rockies vs. Giants

-The Colorado Rockies, including Ryan McMahon (.275 on-base percentage in past 10 games, 66 points below season-long percentage), battle starter Ross Stripling and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Colorado Rockies and Ryan McMahon (.395 slugging percentage over his past 10 games, including two homers), take on starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Astros.
+He racked up two hits (going 2-for-4 with a home run and two RBI) in his most recent appearance against the Giants.

 Ryan McMahon Game Info & Props vs. the Giants